wsafight/fixi/README.md

 in [software minimalism](https://ia601608.us.archive.org/8/items/pdfy-PeRDID4QHBNfcH7s/LeanSoftware_text.pdf).

-The goal is to keep the uncompressed, unminified library size under that of the [preact](https://bundlephobia.com/package/preact) project when preact is minified & compressed (currently 4.6Kb).
+The goal is to keep the uncompressed, unminified library size under that of the [preact](https://bundlephobia.com/package/preact) project, when preact is minified & compressed (currently 4.6Kb).

 Current size `4012` bytes as determined by: